Grimoire

 divider

-In the Gaming Hut we look at the paradox of choice, in which players want many alternative paths yet also want to explore all of them.
+In the Gaming Hut we look at the optional scene paradox in adventure writing.

 Want to pose a question to the show?
 Get your priority question asking access with your support for the KARTAS Patreon!